dubenikhil461/dubenikhil461/README.md

 ## About Me

-I'm a backend-focused software developer with hands-on experience building scalable APIs and distributed systems.
-I work primarily with Node.js, Express, and databases like MongoDB, PostgreSQL, and Redis.
-My recent internship at Madrecha gave me real-world exposure to production systems and best practices.
+I'm a backend-focused software developer passionate about building scalable APIs and distributed systems.
+With 5 months of hands-on industry experience at Madrecha, I've worked extensively with Node.js, Express, and databases like MongoDB, PostgreSQL, and Redis to deliver production-ready solutions.

-I enjoy solving algorithmic problems and regularly practice DSA to sharpen my problem-solving skills.
-Recently, I've been exploring Flutter for mobile development and experimenting with AI/ML to see how it can solve practical challenges.
-I'm also preparing for GSoC and looking to contribute more to open-source projects.
+I actively practice data structures and algorithms to strengthen my problem-solving foundation and have competed in multiple national-level hackathons, reaching finals and securing top positions.
+Currently, I'm expanding my skill set into System Design and exploring AI/ML applications for real-world problem solving.

+I'm preparing for GSoC 2025 and actively seeking opportunities to contribute to impactful open-source projects while continuing to build robust backend systems.

 </td>
 </tr>